bigbomio/hodl/src/layouts/introduce/content.md

-# How To Join  Long-term HODLING BBO Program
+# How To Join  Long-Term HODLING BBO Program

 Changes are automatically rendered as you type.